WHAT FAMOUS FOR Otto von Bismarck is famous for being the architect of German unification and the first Chancellor of the German Empire.

-BIRTH Otto was born in 1815 on his family estate at Schönhausen, a village on the Elbe, NW of Berlin.
+BIRTH Otto was born on April 1, 1815 on his family estate at Schönhausen, a village on the Elbe, north west of Berlin.

 FAMILY BACKGROUND Otto came from a family who belonged to the Prussian Junker (landowner) class.
 From his birth he held the title Graf (Count).
 Otto's father, Ferdinand Von Bismarck, was a landowner and a former Prussian military officer; his mother, Wilhelmine Mencken, originally belonged to a prosperous bourgeois family.
 Otto had several siblings, but only an elder brother (Bernhard) and a younger sister (Malvina) survived into adulthood.